-In autumn 1994, following the election of President Kuchma, the Ukrainian authorities took a major step towards transforming their economy into a market-based one.
-This came after three years, during which economic policy had been almost totally paralysed by political deadlock and widespread scepticism about market-oriented reform.
-In a radical change of course, the authorities adopted a bold and comprehensive programme of economic stabilization and reform which was supported by an IMF arrangement under the systemic transformation facility (STF) approved in October 1994 and a stand-by arrangement approved in April 1995, as well as a rehabilitation loan from the World Bank approved in December 1994.
+In Autumn 1994, following the election of President Kuchma, the Ukrainian authorities took a major step towards transforming their economy into a market-based one.
+This came after three years during which economic policy had been almost totally paralyzed by political deadlock and widespread scepticism about market-oriented reform.
+In a radical change of course, the authorities adopted a bold and comprehensive programme of economic stabilization and reform which was supported by an IMF arrangement under the Systemic Transformation Facility (STF) approved in October 1994 and a stand-by arrangement approved in April 1995, as well as a rehabilitation loan from the World Bank approved in December 1994.

-On 22 December 1994, the Council of the European Union decided1 to make available macro-financial assistance in the form of a 10-year loan of up to ECU 85 million to support Ukraine's adjustment and reform process.
-This assistance was understood to be complementary to that provided by the international financial institutions as well as by other bilateral donors.
-The EU loan was made conditional upon agreement between the IMF and Ukraine on a stand-by arrangement and the rapid implementation of the EU/G7 nuclear safety action plan for the closure of Chernobyl.
-In addition, it was understood that the mobilization of macro-financial assistance for Ukraine would require that the country fully and timely fulfilled its financial obligations towards the Community and that burden-sharing with other bilateral donors is satisfactory.
+On 22 December 1994, the Council of the European Union decided17 to make available macro-financial assistance in the form of a ten-year loan of up to ECU 85 million to support Ukraine's adjustment and reform process.
+This assistance was understood to be complementary to that provided by the International Financial Institutions as well as by other bilateral donors.
+The EU loan was made conditional upon agreement between IMF and Ukraine on a stand-by arrangement and the rapid implementation of the EU/G-7 Nuclear Safety Action Plan for the closure of Chernobyl.
+In addition, it was understood that the mobilization of macro-financial assistance for Ukraine would require that the country fully and timely services its financial obligations towards the Community and that burdensharing with other bilateral donors is satisfactory.

 The Ukrainian stabilization and reform programme was adopted in a very difficult environment.
-With the move of energy prices towards world market levels starting in 1992, Ukraine had suffered severe periods of trade shocks.
+With the move of energy prices towards world market levels starting in 1992, Ukraine had suffered severe terms of trade shocks.
 Given the heavy dependence of its production on energy, Ukraine was forced to reduce import volumes both for energy and other goods, adding further to the economic decline.
-Following a 38% decline of real GDP in the period 1990-93, output contracted by another 23% in 1994.
+Following a 38% decline of real GDP in the period 1990-93, output contracted another 23% in 1994.
 The impact of the output collapse of the official economy was only partly offset by the rapid growth of the informal sector.
-In 1994, the currentaccount balance deteriorated further to a deficit of USD 1,1 billion, with the accumulation of external arrears providing the financing for the balance of payments in the first three quarters of the year.
-Although inflation had been reduced substantially in the course of 1994 from record levels observed in 1993, the renewed relaxation of financial policies in summer 1994 had created potential new inflation pressures.
+In 1994, the current account balance deteriorated further to a deficit of US\$ 1.1 bn, with the accumulation of external arrears providing the financing for the balance of payments in the first three quarters.
+Although inflation had been reduced substantially in the course of 1994 from record levels observed in 1993, renewed relaxation of financial policies in Summer 1994 had created potential new inflation pressures.